kubedb/docs/docs/guides/postgres/migration/databaseMigration.md

 # PostgreSQL Database Migration

-This guide will show you how to use `KubeDB` Migrator to migrate an existing `PostgreSQL` database to a KubeDB-managed `PostgreSQL` instance with minimal downtime.
+This guide will show you how to use `KubeDB` Migration to migrate an existing `PostgreSQL` database to a KubeDB-managed `PostgreSQL` instance with minimal downtime.
 The tool supports migration from a wide range of source environments — including Amazon RDS, CloudNativePG (CNPG), Zalando PostgreSQL Operator, Bitnami Helm charts, and self-hosted PostgreSQL instances.

 The migration operates in three phases: